nerabits/Surge-Manual/dns/doh.md

 # DNS over HTTPS

-If DNS-over-HTTPS is configured, the traditional DNS will only be used to test the connectivity and resolve the domain in the DOH URL.
+If DNS-over-HTTPS is configured, the traditional DNS will be used to test the connectivity and resolve the domain in the DOH URL only.

 ### Use DoH for All Domains